speedyseal/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Speed limit 70km/h	| General caution      						|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-The quality of speed signs data in the training set may be quite noisy, therefore the classifier may have been unable to find separation between the classes and instead sees the red circle outline, interpreting it as general caution.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 25th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image, the model is very confident that this is a children crossing sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|